AdobeDocs/analytics.en/help/technotes/sftp-password-rotation.md

 1. In the [!UICONTROL **Location account**] field, select the account you just created.

 1. In the [!UICONTROL **Directory path**] field, specify the path to the directory on the SFTP server.
-Folders in the path must already exist.
-An error occurs if the specified path does not exist.
+Folders in the path must already exist; otherwise, an error occurs.
 For example, `/folder_name/folder_name`.

 1. Select **Save**.

-Repeat this process for each location.
+Repeat this process for each SFTP account.

 For detailed instructions, see [Configure cloud import and export locations](https://experienceleague.adobe.com/en/docs/analytics/components/locations/configure-import-locations).

-## Step 3: Edit Data Feeds and Data Warehouse requests to use the new SFTP location accounts
+### Step 3: Edit Data Feeds and Data Warehouse requests to use the new SFTP destination

-Update any existing scheduled Data Feeds and Data Warehouse requests to use the new SFTP location accounts you created.
+Update any existing scheduled Data Feeds and Data Warehouse requests that currently send data to FTP destinations to use the new SFTP destinations you created.

-### Edit Data Feeds
+#### Edit Data Feeds

-Edit each scheduled data feed that is configured with the old FTP location to use the new SFTP location:
+Edit each scheduled data feed that is configured with the old FTP destination to use the new SFTP destination:

 1. In Adobe Analytics, select [!UICONTROL **Admin**] > [!UICONTROL **Data feeds**].